 Season 4: (45).

 Season 5: (6).

 Season 6: (33)

 The first two seasons of Cheers didn’t make me laugh.
 It became funny when Frasier joined.
 Likewise, Woody was funnier than Coach; while Rebecca was funnier than Diane.

 Magnum P.I. deserves to be singled out, because that’s the show that people talk about when they hail Moonlighting for being an early attempt at a TV series that had action, comedy, drama and romance being coalesced into a wide range of narratives.

 The reality TV show that has made me laugh the most is Impractical Jokers (653).
 Second to that is Hotel Hell (237 times).

-Gordon Stainforth (editor) discussing the possibility of Stanley Kubrick liking The Simpsons: “I can’t imagine Stanley not really relishing it, so close is it in many ways to his own very droll sense of humour.”
+Gordon Stainforth (British editor) discussing the possibility of Stanley Kubrick liking The Simpsons in this most overlooked of quotes: “I can’t imagine Stanley not really relishing it, so close is it in many ways to his own very droll sense of humour.”

 The Meryl Streep of eighties and nineties chat shows was Wally Ann Wharton, who didn’t get much film work because it was would shatter the illusions that cynical TV producers fooled audiences with.
 Producers would be constantly molding her to fit the part that any given show needed for each topic.
 Re-runs (or YouTube uploads) of shows like Donahue and Geraldo will show you that Wally was more respected than any actress who worked in the adult industry – one of the reasons why you won’t see her act in mainstream movies and TV shows, but…hey, she found a niche while others had struggled to find their bearings.